-In line with the recommendations of the UKCP Continuing Document Professional Development, 2015.
-The protection of the public held as paramount, psychotherapists must now provide evidence of annual CPD activities, this is required as evidence of “Good Practice” in maintaining their ability to perform their profession duties competently, which is reviewed every 5 years.
+In line with the recommendations of the UKCP CPD guidelines (2015) with the protection of the public held as paramount, psychotherapists must now provide evidence of annual CPD activities.
+This is required as evidence of “Good Practice” in maintaining their ability to perform their professional duties competently, and is reviewed every 5 years.

-In parallel, the member must comply and meet the minimum clinical practice as stipulated by the UKCP.
-This will also need to be reviewed for scrutiny every 5 years.
+In parallel, psychotherapists must comply and meet the minimum clinical practice as stipulated by the UKCP.
+This will also need to be reviewed every 5 years.

-The Manchester Institute for Psychotherapy (MIP) requires its members, who are practising psychotherapists or trainers, to maintain a comprehensive record of their CPD activities.
-Whilst recognising that CPD IS often dynamic and evolving, MIP provides the following guidelines and recommendations:
+MIP requires its members, who are practising psychotherapists or trainers, to maintain a comprehensive record of their CPD activities.
+Whilst recognising that CPD is often dynamic and evolving, MIP provides the following guidelines and recommendations:

-- b) CPD is to demonstrate active reflection on practice that allows the individual to specify which has been learned or reconfirmed.
+(b) CPD is to demonstrate active reflection on practice that allows the individual to identify what has been learned or reconfirmed.

-In line with the qualified practitioner’s regulatory body supervision is the practitioner’s responsibility to adhere and provide evidence for the minimum requirements as suggested.
+In line with the qualified psychotherapist’s regulating body, it is the psychotherapist’s responsibility to meet and provide evidence of the minimum requirements stipulated.
 For more information please read the MIP Supervision Guidelines document.

-MIP will request evidence of CPD activities from any members can at any time.
-Forms for recording your CPD activities can be obtained from the administrator.
+MIP can request evidence of CPD activities from any psychotherapists at any time.

 This policy is regularly reviewed every 18 months and updated a minimum of every 36 months as necessary.